ungleich/cdist/cdist/conf/type/__apt_default_release/man.rst

 DESCRIPTION
 -----------
 Configure the default release for apt, using the APT::Default-Release configuration value.

+REQUIRED PARAMETERS
+-------------------
+release
+   The value to set APT::Default-Release to.

-The name of the object sets the default release and can contain release name, codename or release version.
+   This can contain release name, codename or release version.
 Examples:
    'stable', 'testing', 'unstable', 'stretch', 'buster', '4.0', '5.0*'.

-REQUIRED PARAMETERS
--------------------
-None.

 OPTIONAL PARAMETERS